Pantone chooses a classic for its 2020 Color of the Year

 It was, beyond dispute, a Classic Blue sight to behold.
 But interpreting the color through the other four senses is a far less objective task.

-The official Classic Blue scent is described in part as a "contemplation of where sky and sea meet;" the taste as "flowering vines;" the touch as a "soft velvety texture'" the sound as "vivid nostalgia."
+The official Classic Blue scent is described in part as a "contemplation of where sky and sea meet;" the taste as "flowering vines;" the touch as a "soft velvety texture;" the sound as "vivid nostalgia."

 Another interpretation: Classic Blue has an earthy, floral musk; a sugary flavor evocative of blue raspberry syrup; the feel of a brand new, plush couch; and an underwater, ethereal sound.